MCB128: AI in Molecular Biology (Spring 2026)

 First introduced in b0_lecture

 There are different regularization techniques.
-The overall idea is to modify the objecive function (the error or loss) so that it incorporates a bias against the solutions that favor the training set.
+The overall idea is to modify the objective function (the error or loss) so that it incorporates a bias against the solutions that favor the training set.

 Early stopping